Skip to main content

 Mental health problems frequently put financial and emotional strain on families.
 For example, a family trying to address a child’s mental illness may exhaust untold funds in search of treatment.
 Individual family members may also struggle to cope with their own symptoms that require support, such as depression or sleeping problems.

 Children who have family members experiencing mental health problems may blame themselves.
 This can result in loneliness and feelings of being different.
 It may also lead to future behavioral or social problems.
-Additionally, as families address their loved ones’ mental health problems, they may socially isolate out of fear of judgment from others, further disrupting their emotional well-being.
+Additionally, as families address their loved ones’ mental health problems, they may socially isolate themselves out of fear of judgment from others, further disrupting their emotional well-being.

 Mental Health and Substance Misuse

-Additionally, the National Institute on Drug Abuse reports an increased risk for the development of substance use disorders among children and adolescents with mental disorders.
-The research shows that children develop mental health issues such as depression and anxiety before they develop substance use disorders, suggesting mental health issues lead to problems with alcohol and drugs.
+Additionally, NIDA reports an increased risk for the development of substance use disorders among children and adolescents with mental disorders.
+The research shows that children develop mental health issues, such as depression and anxiety, before they develop substance use disorders, suggesting mental health issues lead to problems with alcohol and drugs.

 Mental Health and School